Noha El-Ghobashy

 Wajdi Atallah, PE

-Wajdi Atallah is Principal of SBI Consultants, Inc., a cost engineering firm based in New York City that provides management and strategic advisory services on a wide range of development projects throughout the United States, Canada, the Middle East and Virgin Islands.
+Wajdi Atallah is the Principal of SBI Consultants, Inc., a Leadership and Technical Solutions firm based in New York City that provides advisory services on a wide range of development projects throughout the United States, Canada, the Middle East, and the Virgin Islands.
 At SBI, Wajdi leads project teams to help clients mitigate risk and achieve goals with maximum efficiency.
-READ MORE ABOUT WADJI
+READ MORE ABOUT WAJDI For over 35 years, Wajdi has led complex and challenging construction and project management projects in the private and public sectors, including historic landmarks, hotels, multi-use buildings, transportation hubs, and state-of-the-art research and healthcare facilities.
+Prior to SBI, Wajdi worked for the George A. Fuller Company as a Project Engineer, Project Scheduler, Cost Engineer, Project Manager, and Superintendent.

-“Mechanical engineers are ideally suited for the built environment because our training touches on all systems of a building, including the mechanical, electrical and structural elements,” he says.
-“However, successful project management is so much more than interpreting numbers on a spreadsheet; it involves effective collaboration and communication with colleagues and clients in order to find that unique solution to a problem, implement it and see it delivered through.”
+“Mechanical engineers are ideally suited for the built environment because our training touches on all systems of a building, including the mechanical, electrical, and structural elements,” he says.
+“However, successful project management is so much more than interpreting drawings and numbers on a spreadsheet; it involves effective collaboration and communication with colleagues and clients in order to find that unique solution to a problem, implement it, and see it delivered through.”

-As a member of the External Advisory Board of the Columbia’s Department of Mechanical Engineering, Wajdi informs the board of the build environment’s needs and lobbies for augmenting the engineering curriculum with indispensable communication skills such as writing and presenting.
-“When you’re out in the real world, you’re not just sitting in a lab,” he says.
-“Engineers need to able to communicate their ideas with confidence, clarity and conviction in order to help their clients understand the relationship between their suggestions and the achievement of their clients’ goals.”
+As a member of the External Advisory Board of Columbia’s Department of Mechanical Engineering, Wajdi informs the board of the built environment’s needs and lobbies for augmenting the engineering curriculum with indispensable communication skills such as writing and presenting.
+“When you’re out in the real world, you’re not in a lab,” he says.
+“Engineers need to able to communicate the ideas and issues with confidence, clarity, and conviction in order to help clients understand the relationship between their suggestions and the achievement of their client’s goals.”

 “I’m thrilled to have the opportunity to support the Department of Mechanical Engineering,” Wajdi adds.
 “It is my way of giving back to Columbia to help further the institution’s mission.”